James Hamilton (minister, born 1600): Ireland

+Scotland

 In September 1636 he and other Scots and English puritans to the number of 140 sailed for New England in a ship called the Eagle Wing, which they had built for the purpose.
 They were chiefly Presbyterians, but some of them inclined to Independency and others to Brownism.
-There were four Scots ministers on board: Robert Blair, their leader, James Hamilton, John Livingstone and John M'Clellan.
+There were four Scots ministers on board: Blair, their leader, James Hamilton, John Livingstone and John M'Clellan.

 Most histories have no record of his journey to America, and this may have been a different James Hamilton.
 The next secure record of Hamilton is in 1638 when he joined the Church of Scotland and settled in Dumfries in southwest Scotland.

 In September 1642 he was commissioned by the General Assembly of the Church of Scotland to visit Ireland, in order to minister to the Ulster Scots, but returning to Scotland he was in March 1644 appointed by the general assembly to superintend the administration of the solemn league and covenant in Ulster.
 On his return to Scotland the ship in which he and several others, including his father-in-law, had taken their passage, was captured by the "Harp", a Wexford frigate, commanded by Alaster MacDonnell, who was bringing reinforcements to James Graham, 1st Marquess of Montrose in the Highlands.
 MacDonnell, who hoped by an exchange of prisoners to secure the release of his father, Colkittagh, then in the hands of Archibald Campbell, 1st Marquess of Argyll, landed his prisoners at Ardnamurchan, and confined them in Mingary Castle.
 There Hamilton remained for ten months; several of his companions were released, but his father-in-law, the Rev. David Watson, and another minister, Mr. Weir, both died.
 Exertions of the general assembly and Scottish parliament set him free on 2 May 1645.

 He returned to his charge at Dumfries, and was afterwards moved to Edinburgh.
 Being appointed a chaplain to Charles II by the general assembly, he was taken prisoner on 28 August 1651 at Alyth in Forfarshire by Colonel Matthew Alured and Colonel Morgan, and taken to London, where he was confined for over a year in the Tower of London.
 Released on 20 November 1652 on Oliver Cromwell's order, he returned to Edinburgh, where he preached until the restoration of the episcopacy in Scotland which drove him from his pulpit.
 He retired to Inveresk in August 1662, and died at Edinburgh on 10 March 1666.